QSAR-UBC/ionizer/docs/notes/basic_usage.rst

 .. warning::

    Full automatic differentiation is not currently supported by the Ionizer.
-It is recommended to first construct a circuit with the desired parameters, then transpile that circuit for execution.
+It is recommended to first construct the required circuits with the desired parameters, then transpile that circuit for execution.
 This can be done by applying the transform to one or more quantum tapes directly.

    For example, the following code transpiles both quantum circuits required to the parameter shift gradient of the circuit above.